haxwithaxe/certdeploy/CONTRIBUTING.md

    `certdeploy` comes with a lot of hooks configured to automatically help the developer to check the code being written.

-6. Install docker and docker-compose, and initialize a swarm node if you don't already have those.
+6. Install docker and initialize a swarm node if you don't already have those.
    The integration tests require a docker swarm node.
 The steps to accomplish those is beyond the scope of this document.

 ### Implement your changes